extouchtriangle/tree-sitter-tsqx/README.md

 ## Integrations

-NOTE: if your editor doesn't support Treesitter (like Vim), vEnhance has a regex-based syntax highlighter in his dotfiles.
+NOTE: if your editor doesn't support Treesitter (like Vim), vEnhance has a regex-based syntax highlighter in his dotfiles, which works reasonably well.

 - Neovim:
   - Install `nvim-treesitter/nvim-treesitter` using